yetulaxman/linux-2/_tutorials/07-rstudio_datascience.md

 Principal component analysis (PCA) is a method of extracting important variables (in form of components) from a large set of variables available in a data set.
 It extracts low dimensional set of features from a high dimensional data set with a motive to capture as much information as possible.

-## How to perform PCA

-we will use prcomp function from the stats package.
+we will use prcomp function from `stats` package.

 ```bash
 library(ggplot2)